MuhammadElsaadany/CSV_Image-Combiner/README.md

 \
 3- Spawn/remove rectangles, assign a header to each rectangle, move them to change where to print header data.
 \
-4- Press the generate button and select where you want the final output to generate one image per row detected using CSV data.
+4- Press the generate button and select the final output location to generate one image per CSV row.

 ----------------------------------------------------
 --------------- Functions Of The Tool: ---------------